hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 - It represents a "part of" relationship.
 - Class2 is part of Class1.
 - Many instances (denoted by the *) of Class2 can be associated with Class1.
-- Objects of Class1 and Class2 have separate lifetimes.
+- <u>Objects of Class1 and Class2 have separate lifetimes</u>.

 The figure below shows an example of aggregation.
 The relationship is displayed as a solid line with a unfilled diamond at the association end, which is connected to the class that represents the aggregate.

+> In my opinion, I guess using association datasheet (related ID) to implement this.

 ![image](https://user-images.githubusercontent.com/37357447/189286964-e2806fca-fdbc-4e2f-b772-054335376137.png)

 #### Composition

 - A special type of aggregation where parts are destroyed when the whole is destroyed.
-- Objects of Class2 live and die with Class1.
+- <u>Objects of Class2 live and die with Class1.</u>
 - Class2 cannot stand by itself.

 The figure below shows an example of composition.
 The relationship is displayed as a solid line with a filled diamond at the association end, which is connected to the class that represents the whole or composite.

+> In my opinion, I guess using extended subdatasheet (foreign key on delete) to implement this.

 ![Composition](https://cdn-images.visual-paradigm.com/guide/uml/uml-class-diagram-tutorial/13-composition.png)

 ## Inheritance(or Generalization)